Tightest bound on hidden entropy production from partially observed dynamics: Discussion

 When the model generating the data is well known but its parameters need to be inferred, the method presented here is useful.
-If prior probabilites of specific models are known, a small extension of the fitting procedure could enable assigning probabilities to specific entropy productions based on the available data.
+It would also be possible to constrain the hidden matrix to only allow certain transitions, if the modelling supports such an assumption.
+If prior probabilities of specific models are known, a small extension of the fitting procedure could enable assigning probabilities to specific entropy productions based on the available data.

 A further extension of the fitting method should also work when the hidden states are lumped into more than one hidden state and one observes `meso-dynamics' among several states.
 In analogy to Ref.~\cite{Martinez2019} the observable statistics are then completely determined by `semi-Markov' transition probabilities $p_{ijk}(n)$ encoding the probability to observe a jump form state $k$ to $j$, then wait in state $j$ for $n-2$ time steps, and subsequently jump from state $j$ to $i$.